-Foodies with an entrepreneurial urge may not be able to manage the cost of opening a brick and mortar restaurant However, they may be able to launch food truck businesses.
+Foodies with an entrepreneurial urge may not be able to manage the cost of opening a brick-and-mortar restaurant However, they may be able to launch food truck businesses.

-Food trucks are a huge vehicle that has a kitchen to cook meals and distribute food.
+Food trucks are huge vehicle that has a kitchen to cook meals and distribute food.
 They are popping up all over the United States and are increasing in popularity.
 A lot of entrepreneurs prefer food trucks because buying a restaurant is expensive, whereas food trucks are far cheaper.

 This article will provide you with why it’s a better option to start the doors of a Food Truck instead of a Standalone Restaurant.